AlibabaCloudDocs/gpdb/intl.en-US/User Guide/Use PL ∕ Java UDF.md

     osscmd put analytics.jar oss://zzz
     ```

-6. In HybridDB for PostgreSQL, run the “Create Library” command to import the file to HybridDB for PostgreSQL.
+6. In AnalyticDB for PostgreSQL, run the “Create Library” command to import the file to AnalyticDB for PostgreSQL.

     **Note:** The `Create Library` command only supports filepath and you can import one file a time.
 In addition, the “Create Library” command also supports byte streams to directly import files without using the OSS.
-For more information, see [Use the Create Library Command](reseller.en-US/User Guide/Use the create Library command.md#).
+For more information, see [Use the Create Library Command](intl.en-US/User Guide/Use the create Library command.md#).

     ```
     create library example language java from 'oss://oss-cn-hangzhou.aliyuncs.com filepath=analytics.jar id=xxx key=yyy bucket=zzz';
     ```

-7. In HybridDB for PostgreSQL, run the following command to create and use the UDF.
+7. In AnalyticDB for PostgreSQL, run the following command to create and use the UDF.

     ```
     create table temp (a varchar) distributed randomly;